jovanlav/dockerubuntu16.04/README.md

           ...
           ...

 Connect to created container

 ssh $IP -p $Port

- Have fun ...
+Have fun, docker is awesome ...